sequenceiq/slider/src/site/markdown/security.md

 the caller authenticates itself as the user that has access rights to the cluster

-To allow the client to freeze a Hoya cluster while they are unable to acquire a token to authenticate with the AM, the `emergency-force-kill <applicationId>` command requests YARN to trigger cluster shutdown, bypassing the AM.
+To allow the client to freeze a Slider application instance while they are unable to acquire a token to authenticate with the AM, the `emergency-force-kill <applicationId>` command requests YARN to trigger cluster shutdown, bypassing the AM.
 The `applicationId` can be retrieved from the YARN web UI or the `hoya list` command.
-The special application ID `all` will kill all Hoya clusters belonging to that user -so should only be used for testing or other emergencies.
+The special application ID `all` will kill all Slider application instances belonging to that user -so should only be used for testing or other emergencies.

-### How to enable a secure Hoya client
+### How to enable a secure Slider client

-Hoya can be placed into secure mode by setting the property `slider.security.enabled` to true.
+Slider can be placed into secure mode by setting the property `slider.security.enabled` to true.

 This can be done in `hoya-client.xml`: